shaikhmq20/comfy-zone-Shopping-Application-/README.md

 ---

-- A basic shopping application where you can discover product and it to your cart
+- A basic shopping application where you can discover product and add it to your cart
 - The website is hosted using **'Netlify'** on https://comfy-zone.netlify.app

 # Technologies used